spideyclick/Lynx-Program-Downloader/README.md

 I am working on an update tracking system so you will know if your download is different from the last one using MD5 hashes and a CSV database.
 I also have support for plain wget URL's in the works--see the v1 branch for some of the most recent changes.
 I don't consider this to be in a 1.0 release until those features are working.

 If you want to keep regular, monthly, organized downloads, give this script a try!
 On a server, you sould be able to schedule it as a CRON job with no user input using the -s option.

+If you would like to save where the downloads go by default, you can change the variable $DOWNLOAD_DIRECTORY in the CONFIG section at the beginning of the script.

+If you would like to save the default downloader initials, put something inside the $DOWNLOADER variable at the beginning of the script.

+Usage: pdu.sh -hr -i [USER'S INITIALS]... -s [DOWNLOAD SET] -c [DOWNLOAD DIRECTORY] -h            prints this help message and exit
+  -i            Specify initials to be appended to file names -s            Choose from a predefined set of downloads -c            Configure download directory to place new downloads in -r            resets all logs

+Welcome to the Program Downloader Utility (PDU).
+This program was created to automatically download programs from the internet using the terminal-based Lynx web browser.
+Configuration files can be found in the support/ directory.
+Every URL given in the categories will be downloaded into a matching subfolder.
+At this time, only websites from majorgeeks.com are supported, and you will want to put the download page in line, NOT the general information page.
+This allows you to choose which mirror you'd like to download.
+For all other direct downloads, you can put them in 'unsorted', and they will be downloaded via wget.